GIXLabs/SAndC/Lab1/README.md

 | W2 | Sine | 1000 Hz | 1.5 V | 0.0V |
 | W3 | Ramp (50/50) | 200 kHz | 3.0 V | -1.5V |
 | W4 | Pulse: 5% on 95% off (duty) | 1 MHz | 3.0 V | 0.0 V |

+# Frequently Asked Questions
+**Q: I have set up the signal generator and connected it to the oscilloscope, but the signal seems flat.**

+A: Please check if the output of the signal generator is ‘On’.
+There is a yellow button ‘On/Off’ on the signal generator.
+It will light up if the output is ‘On’.

+**Q: I have signal wave(s) shown on the oscilloscope, but how to I measure the voltage?**

+A: You need to add measurement on the screen of oscilloscope.
+See the [oscilloscope article.](oscope.md)

+**Q: The waveform on the oscilloscope looks correct, but the amplitude (voltage) is 2 times larger / half than the expectation.**

+A: This is usually caused by the ‘load’ setting on your signal generator does not match your actual circuit setting.
+You may need to switch the ‘load’ mode on the signal generator.
+See the [signal generator article for how to change the load.](signal_gen.md)

+**Q: I changed the ‘load’ setting on the signal generator, but the output does not change.**

+A: This is a counter-intuitive performance of the signal generator.
+Once you change the ‘load’ mode, the signal generator will double or half the voltage value.
+Please double-check the voltage setting every time you change the ‘load’ mode.